Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 ## Increments

-### Sprint 1
+### Sprint 3
 ##### Sprint Plan

 - Goal: <!-- Create the base architecture of the app and basic interface. -->
-  - Register
-  - Login
-  - Meal plan form
-  - Reminders
+  - AI Prompts
-  - Generate weekly meal plan
+  - DataBase creation and connection
-  - Daily Goals
+  - Remember me

 - Dates: from 11/Nov to 26/Nov, 2 weeks